msanatan/msanatan.github.io/blog/2018/revert-mysql-from-8-to-5-in-homebrew.md

 ---
-title: Revert MySQL From 8 To 5.7 In Homebrew
+title: "Revert MySQL from 8 to 5.7 with Homebrew"
 date: 2018-08-15 12:30:00
 categories:
 - [mac]